kornelillyes/EDM/README.md

 # EDM
 This text outlines a novel EDM Current Source Idea.
 It is, as far as I can tell, original, and has not been proposed so far, in this exact configuration.
 If you wish to research this topology and publish it, or reproduce it non-commercially, do so as you wish, but please mention this GitHub.
 Yes, I'm calling dibs on this idea.
 You can do what you wish with it as long as it's a non-commercial use, I seek only recognition.
 I would love to look deeper into this, maybe publish on this topic but it would require *a lot* of time and effort.
 Yes, I'm a little lazy right now, I have a lot on my plate, but I think the idea itself is interesting.
-Also, this might not work in the first place, so feedback is much welcomed.
+Also, this might not work in the first place, so negative feedback is much welcomed.

 # Introduction
 I've been thinking about building an EDM (Electric Discharge Machining) setup for some years now.